laimaretto/taskAutom/README.md

 Otherwise, if `taskAutom` is invoked with option `jobType=2`, it will connect to each and every router, and execute the commands.
 User and password must be provided in this case.

+##### MOP

+When writing a plugin, is important to help `taskAutom` understand which string should be considered as a title.
+You do so be adding a prefix `Heading_2` to the `tiltle` variable, under the `if mop:` statement.
+After this, a MOP is created with the intended information.
+There is also the possibility of using the prefix `Heading_3`.

 #### Configuration Options

 `taskAutom` can be configured through CLI as shown below.